jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 1. Determinism vs Convergence guarantees
 2. Algebraic property requirements for update functions.

 Warning: this post is more technical and narrow than my previous CRDT posts.
-On the other hand it's deeper, and I believe it contains a small novel result.
-I'll be curious to hear about prior work that makes this point if it's out there!
+On the other hand it's deeper, and it contains a small result that seems novel -- though I'll be curious to hear about prior work that makes this point!

 > tl;dr: If you want your CRDTs to be deterministic, your update functions must be inflationary.
 If you only care about convergence (eventual agreement), you can relax that constraint and still enjoy strong eventual consistency.